PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 creating stuff, and arguably a pretty broken system.
 If I'm writing Spiderman fanfiction, who am I to judge machine learning researchers?

-Maybe the difference
-is that they're trying to make money, but I would be pretty happy selling my Spiderman-Harry Potter crossovers for money, and screw Marvel and JK Rowling if they want a cut.
+Maybe the difference is that fanfiction is amateur, but OpenAI is trying to make money?
+Except I would be pretty happy selling my Spiderman-Harry Potter crossovers for money, and screw Marvel and JK Rowling if they want a cut.

 ### My hot take: pirate everything

 In an ideal world, I don't think AI developers should be expected to ask for consent whenever they're using data for a machine learning project.

-When we're taking a photograph of a crowd, we don't consider that every single person in the crowd should have a veto right on publishing the photo, especially if the crow is blurry or far enough away that individuals can't be recognized.
+When we're taking a photograph of a crowd, we don't consider that every single person in the crowd should have a veto right on publishing the photo, especially if the crowd is blurry or distance enough that individuals can't be recognized.
 If you take a panorama photo of a city, you're not expected to give credit to every single architect who contributed to the buildings seen in the photo.
 (Or maybe you are, depending on your country's laws.
 But you're probably not going to.)

 The individual contribution of any single person in the crowd is small enough that it's not worth tracking down any single one of them to ask for their permission.
-Moreover, the photo doesn't take any *incentives* away from the people in the crowd.
+Moreover, sharing the photo doesn't take any *incentives* away from the people in the crowd.
 Republishing a movie without permission hurts the incentives of the people financing the movie, and makes them less likely to finance more movies; taking a photo of a crowd without permission doesn't make anyone in the crowd less likely to be in a public space ever again.

 I think intellectual property in general should be seen through the lens of "does it incentivize people to make more stuff", and "are those incentives enough to justify the costs and annoyances to other people wanting to make/get stuff?".
 Through that lens, it's obvious that copyright terms are *way* too long, and there's an argument to be made the patents are counter-productive and [have been for a while](https://idlewords.com/2003/12/100_years_of_turbulence.htm).